henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 [Google Chrome](https://www.google.com/chrome/) | Proprietary web browser developed by Google.
 [Sublime Merge](https://www.sublimemerge.com/) | Proprietary Git client developed by Sublime HQ.
 [GitHub](https://github.com/) | Company which provides hosting for software development and version control using Git.
 Subsidiary of Microsoft since 2018.
 [GitLab](https://about.gitlab.com/) | Web-based DevOps tool providing version control using Git on the basis of open-source code.
 DigiZeit utilized the service via SWITCH—the telecommunication network of Swiss universities—to host the file exchange, written discussion, and student projects.
-[Microsoft Teams](https://www.microsoft.com/de-ch/microsoft-365/microsoft-teams/group-chat-software) | Proprietary communication and collaboration platform developed by Microsoft.

 **Table 1**: Programs used for the project with a short description based on online information by the respective developers.